billfitzgerald/infosec-primer/testing_scenarios.md

 If an application reveals or confirms which usernames are valid within its system, it may enable or increase the chances of other attacks.
 For example, the first step in a brute-force password attack is finding valid usernames.
 If a username is the account holder's email address, it may be possible to identify or contact an application's users or construct a [phishing](glossary.md#h.glossary-phishing) or other [social engineering](glossary.md#h.glossary-social-engineering) attempt.

 It's important to note that apps that allow users to choose their usernames must necessarily indicate if a username is already taken.
 Because of this, this check is most relevant for services that do not allow users to set their own usernames.
 A service where a district administrator assigns usernames for students is a good example of an application that should be careful not to expose or confirm valid usernames.
-Services that allow users to choose their usernames should still limit the confirmation of valid usernames to the account creation activity.
+Services that allow users to choose their usernames should still limit the confirmation of valid usernames to the account-creation activity.

 ## E7.2 Exploitability and Impact

-The most common place for usernames to be enumerated is at the public-facing login and password recovery interfaces, making a vulnerability easy to exploit.
-However in most cases a valid username is only part of the information needed to attempt a larger exploit or attack.
+The most common place for usernames to be enumerated is at the public-facing login and password-recovery interfaces, making a vulnerability easy to exploit.
+However, in most cases a valid username is only part of the information needed to attempt a larger exploit or attack.
 So, it is a significant but low-severity problem.
 But it is also an indicator of the overall defensive posture of the application.
 Another consideration for impact is how the username could be used in another attack.
-Exposing valid accounts based on names, email addresses or student ID numbers poses more risk than exposing account names that are unique to a given application.
+Exposing valid accounts based on names, email addresses, or student ID numbers poses more risk than exposing account names that are unique to a given application.

-Username enumeration attacks are most relevant for systems that hold highly sensitive data, or in systems where a compromised administrative account can provide access to a larger data set.
+Username enumeration attacks are most relevant for systems that hold highly sensitive data or in systems where a compromised administrative account can provide access to a larger data set.
 Username enumeration can be a stepping stone to a larger, more catastrophic compromise.

 ## E7.3 Setup and Tests

-The tests for this section focus on the user login and password recovery interfaces, and can be conducted directly from the browser.
+The tests for this section focus on the user-login and password-recovery interfaces and can be conducted directly from the browser.

 ### E7.3.1 User Login

 Attempt two types of logins.
 First, use both an invalid username and password; then use a valid username but incorrect password.
-In both cases, the application should not reveal if the username was valid.
+In both cases, the application should not reveal whether the username was valid.
 The following image is an example of a proper response.
 It states that either the username or password was incorrect without identifying which one wasn't recognized.

 <div align="center">
 <figure>
   <img alt="A good example of a failed login attempt" src="images/image77.png" width="624.00" height="70.67" title="A good example of a failed login attempt">
     <br>
-  <figcaption>Image Caption: A good example of a failed login attempt.</figcaption>
+  <figcaption>Image Caption: A good example of a failed login attempt</figcaption>
 </figure>
 </div>